Maikxx/real-time-web-1819/README.md

 ### Step by step

-Due to the complexity of this applications server, I had issues getting across the message with images (I have made them though, as you can see [here](#version-2)), so I decided to also explain everything in text.
+Due to the complexity of this applications server, I had issues getting across the message with images (I have made them though, as you can see [here](#version-2)), so I decided to also explain everything in (**full detailed**, be warned, it is a lot) text.

 #### Setup